LogtalkDotOrg/logtalk3/tools/code_metrics/NOTES.md

 `ohcount` is an open-source command-line program that counts blank lines, comment lines, and lines of source code in many programming languages including Logtalk.
 Available at https://github.com/blackducksoftware/ohcount

+`tokei` is an open-source command-line program that counts blank lines, comment lines, and lines of source code in many programming languages including Logtalk.
+Available at https://github.com/Aaronepower/tokei